-This Framework provides a vision for dignity and respect for human rights throughout the built environment lifecycle.
-It provides recommendations for action at each stage of the process: from land acquisition, planning and financing, through design, construction, management and use, to demolition and re-development.
-The Framework is not a new set of standards.
-Instead, it is based on international human rights standards and the Sustainable Development Goals.
-The Framework is applicable at the level of individual projects and in wider urban development policies.
-Siloed, disconnected approaches will fail to address root problems or lead to long-term solutions: The Framework seeks to advance greater, effective interaction between stakeholders.
+These draft Principles provide a vision for dignity and respect for human rights throughout the built environment lifecycle and recommendations for action: from land acquisition, planning and financing, through design, construction, management and use, to demolition and re-development.

+The draft Principles are not a new set of standards.
+Instead, they are based on international human rights standards, and connect to existing initiatives (see pages 6-7) to provide a practical framework across each stage of the lifecycle.
+The Principles are applicable at the level of individual projects and in wider urban development.
+Siloed, disconnected approaches will fail to address root problems or lead to long-term solutions: the principles seek to advance greater, effective interaction between stakeholders.